mavryk-network/mavryk-protocol/docs/developer/error_monad_p4_appendices.rst

 **From your code, working back to the definitions.**

-In most of Octez, the ``Error_monad`` module is available.
+In most of Mavkit, the ``Error_monad`` module is available.
 Specifically, it is available in all the packages that depend on ``tezos-base``.
 This covers everything except the protocols and a handful of low-level libraries.

-In those part of Octez, the build files include ``-open Tezos_base__TzPervasives``.
+In those part of Mavkit, the build files include ``-open Tezos_base__TzPervasives``.

 The module ``Tezos_base__TzPervasives`` is defined by the compilation